Support Groups in New Canaan, CT

 (203) 344-5908 View (203) 344-5908

-Our social skills group is for school-age kids who are struggling at school, with peers, and at home.
-Children in our group try to make and keep friends; however, difficulties with attention, and reading social cues cause challenges.
-These children feel discouraged as they desperately want to make friends.
+Our two social skills group are for Younger Kids and Teenagers who are struggling at school, with peers, and at home.
+Children in our group try to make and keep friends; however, their negative thinking and low self esteem may get in the way.
 Social skills deficits do not improve over time on their own and are a risk factor in adulthood.
 We help children make friends through practice and feedback in the group situation.
 Having a large practice, we can create groups that will help each child derive maximum benefit.

 Group meets in Greenwich, CT 06831

-Our social skills group is for school-age kids who are struggling at school, with peers, and at home.
-Children in our group try to make and keep friends; however, difficulties with attention, and reading social cues cause challenges.
-These children feel discouraged as they desperately want to make friends.
+Our two social skills group are for Younger Kids and Teenagers who are struggling at school, with peers, and at home.
+Children in our group try to make and keep friends; however, their negative thinking and low self esteem may get in the way.
 Social skills deficits do not improve over time on their own and are a risk factor in adulthood.
 We help children make friends through practice and feedback in the group situation.
 Having a large practice, we can create groups that will help each child derive maximum benefit.

 See more therapy options for New Canaan